KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: Related Work

 \section{Related Work}

-While some existing systems capture the semantics of code and others support data discovery, {\sysname} is the first platform to combine these aspects in a single system and implement our vision of linked data science on federated datasets~\cite{KEK}.
-Our platform is powered by knowledge graph technologies to enable the data science community to explore, exchange, and automatically learn from data science artifacts, namely pipeline scripts and datasets. {\sysname} provides a navigational structure linking data science artifacts that serves as a basis for automating various tasks in data science.
-For example, systems that formalize the AutoML problem as a graph generation problem \cite{kgpip} can benefit from our semantic representation of pipelines.
-In addition, we demonstrated an example of automating data preparation tasks, which data scientists reportedly spend the majority of their time on.
+represents our pioneering effort in developing the data science knowledge graph proposed in~\cite{KEK} to interlink data science across federated datasets.

+\nsstitle{Data Discovery Systems} profile datasets to construct different navigational data structures.
+Starmie \cite{starmie} uses embeddings from language models with an HNSW \cite{hnsw} index.
+SANTOS \cite{santos} builds column relationship trees by matching column values against open and synthetic knowledge bases. $D^3L$~\cite{d3l} constructs a variety of feature vectors for each column and matches them using hash-based indices.
+These systems rarely use open standards.
+We are the first to design navigational data structures capturing the semantics of datasets and pipelines based on knowledge graph technologies.
+Furthermore, we enable several data discovery operations, such as unionable tables, joinable tables, and join path discovery.
+Unlike \cite{ZhangI20, ZhuDNM19, Fatemeh18}, {\sysname} also enables users to query datasets based on embeddings and combined easily different operations in one pipeline script.
+Our KGLac~\cite{KGLacDemo} demonstrated the capabilities of {\sysname}'s data discovery support.\shorten

+\nsstitle{Table representation learning (TRL)} aims to construct fixed-size, low-dimensional representations for tables.
+Traditional approaches construct table or column embeddings using feature-based ML models \cite{sato} or deep neural networks \cite{MuellerS19}.
+The approach of \cite{MuellerS19} was originally proposed for variable recognition. {\sysname} adapts this approach and improves it by training fine-grained CoLR models and using them to predict relationships between data items.
+More recent approaches such as \cite{embeddings_of_rel_datasets, turl, tabtransformer, tabbie} generate TRL using language models.
+These approaches are orthogonal to {\sysname}, which is modular for integrating new models seamlessly.

-\nsstitle{Capture Pipeline Semantics.} The use of KGs to support applications on top of source code has seen much traction in recent years.
-Several approaches~\cite{scro,code_ontology,hmm_java_ontology,graph4code} provide a semantic representation of source code with KGs.
+\nsstitle{Capture Pipeline Semantics.} Several approaches~\cite{scro,code_ontology,hmm_java_ontology,graph4code} have been proposed to provide a semantic representation of source code with knowledge graphs.
 These techniques cannot be generalized to data science pipelines due to their heavy reliance on the detailed static analysis of Java, where information such as method input and return types is straightforward to determine.
 GraphGen4Code \cite{graph4code} is a toolkit utilizing a tool called WALA~\cite{WALA} for general-purpose static code analysis.
-Unlike GraphGen4Code, {\sysname} combines static code analysis with library documentation and dataset usage analyses to have a rich semantic abstraction that captures the essential concepts in data science pipelines.
+Unlike GraphGen4Code, {\sysname} combines static code analysis with library documentation and dataset usage analyses to have a rich semantic abstraction that captures the essential concepts in data science pipelines.\shorten